Home | Browse Topics | Government & legal system | Dealing with government agencies | The Ombudsman: Watchdogs over government

 Who is the Ombudsman?

-The Ombudsman investigates complaints from members of the public about the decisions or conduct of government bodies and officials, as well as of a wide range of other public bodies like district health boards and school boards of trustees.
+The office of the Ombudsman investigates complaints from members of the public about the decisions or conduct of government bodies and officials, as well as of a wide range of other public bodies like school boards of trustees.

 The Ombudsman acts independently of the government (or any party that is in power at the time).
 They’re appointed by the Governor-General on the recommendation of the House of Representatives, which in practice means that parliament chooses them and they answer to parliament.